🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ›‘οΈ Safety + 6.5 -- 100 Zanzibar City is generally safe during the day, though petty theft and scams targeting tourists are common in Stone Town; caution is advised after dark.
+πŸ›‘οΈ Safety + 7.0 -- 100 Zanzibar City is generally safe for tourists and digital nomads, but petty theft and scams are common in crowded areas, especially at night.
+Police presence is visible in tourist zones, so overall risk is moderate.